 Learning is also supported by independent study and discussion of findings in class.
+Small-group Discovery Experiences (SGDE) are also a feature of the dentistry curriculum.
 Students work in a collaborative environment to learn to critically evaluate themselves, and plan and implement strategies for improvement.